-White Paper Games started their lives as a studio with their debut game Ether One, a narrative driven puzzle exploration game exploring the mind of a patient with dementia.
+White Paper Games started their lives as a studio with their debut game Ether One, a narrative-driven puzzle exploration game exploring the mind of a patient with dementia.

-My time with Ether One was always fascinating: it was sometimes perplexing, but at its core was a game that encouraged complete immersion into not just the life of an individual, but their whole community, in order to restore clarity to their fading memories.
+My time with Ether One was always fascinating: it was sometimes perplexing, but at its core was a game which encouraged complete immersion into not just the life of an individual, but their whole community, in order to restore clarity to their fading memories.

-Ether One received plenty of critical acclaim, drawing praise for its intelligent blending of game design with narrative, and was nominated for Destructoid’s ‘Best Narrative Design 2014’ award.
+Ether One received plenty of critical acclaim, drawing praise for its intelligent blending of game design and narrative, and was nominated for Destructoid’s ‘Best Narrative Design 2014’ award.
 It was also a finalist at Indiecade 2014 and Developer’s conference 2014, and arrived on Playstation consoles in 2015.

 White Paper’s next project, The Occupation, is shaping up to be just as intriguing, as described on their website: